Fruktus/Fruktus/README.md

-### Hello
+### About Me
-My name is Fruktus, I am a software developer by profession and something of a tinkerer by passion 😄
+I'm Fruktus, a software developer by profession and a tinkerer by passion 😄

 Some trivia about me:
-- 💻 I mainly code with Python, GDScript, sometimes Java or C++
+- 💻 I mainly code with Rust, Python and GDScript, sometimes Java or C++
 - 🎓 I have an MSc in Computer Science
 - 👷 I professionally work in backend/bigdata
 - 🎮 In free time I mostly develop games or tinker with electronic stuff